DataDog/hiring-engineers/answers.md

 The first thing that came to my mind when I thought of using Datadog would be to monitor river systems and weather.
 As an owner of a small fly fishing company in Yosemite, I'm constantly looking at water levels and weather for the dozens of rivers and streams within the area.

 Often times, the websites I use are inaccurate or off-line.
 They also have lackluster visualizations to show their data.
 Showing consistent and reliable weather forecasts is also a huge pain in the butt!
-I would love to use Datadog to combine these into an easy to use and visualize app.
+I would love to use Datadog to combine these into an easy to use, accurate, and visually pleasing app.